Henry Lau: 2007–2012: Career beginnings and Super Junior-M

 He composed a song with Super Junior's leader Leeteuk called "All My Heart" (진심; Revised Romanization: Jinsim) for Super Junior's fourth repackaged album, Bonamana, released on June 28, 2010.
 He was featured on Jonghyun and Jinho's duet titled "Don't Lie" from SM the Ballad's first album Miss You, released on November 29, 2010.
 Henry joined Super Junior on the Super Show 3 Tour.

 Henry's solo song "Off My Mind" (表白 (biǎo bái)) was included in Super Junior-M's second EP Perfection which was released on February 25, 2011.
 The lyrics to the song were written with Geo Neo while studying at Berklee.
 He worked with Leeteuk again on a song called "Andante" (안단테; Revised Romanization: Andante) for Super Junior's fifth repackaged album, A-CHa, released on September 19, 2011.
 He toured with Super Junior as a member of Super Junior-M for their fourth tour, Super Show 4.
 Together with fellow Super Junior-M member Zhou Mi, he performed "Santa U Are the One" on SM Town's eighth winter album, 2011 SMTown Winter – The Warmest Gift, released on December 13, 2011.

-In March 2012, he featured on BoA's single "One Dream" alongside Key which served as the opening song for SBS's audition program K-pop Star.
+In March 2012, he featured on BoA's single "One Dream" alongside Key which was the opening song for SBS's audition program K-pop Star.
 The single was included in BoA's seventh Korean studio album, Only One, released on July 22, 2012.
 He became a member of the project group Younique Unit with Eunhyuk, Taemin, Kai, Luhan, and Hyoyeon, for a collaboration between SM Entertainment and Hyundai.
 Their single "Maxstep" was released on October 31, 2012.
 The same year, Henry was cast as the lead in his film debut, Final Recipe, alongside Malaysian actress Michelle Yeoh.
 The film tells the story of young aspiring chef Mark, played by Henry, who participates in an international cooking contest to save his grandfather's restaurant from going out of business.
 In preparation for the role, Henry studied under chef Lee Yeon-bok and practised cooking 3–4 hours a day for several months.